google-deepmind/mujoco/doc/modeling.rst

 :ref:`mj_loadModel`.

 When an XML file is loaded, it is first parsed into a document object model (DOM) using the TinyXML parser internally.
-This DOM is then processed and converted into a high-level mjCModel object.
-The conversion depends on the model format
-- which is inferred from the top-level element in the XML file, and not from the file extension.
+This DOM is then processed and converted into a high-level :ref:`mjSpec` object.
+The conversion depends on the model format -- which is inferred from the top-level element in the XML file, and not from the file extension.
 Recall that a valid XML file has a unique top-level element.
 This element must be :el:`mujoco` for MJCF, and :el:`robot` for URDF.

 .. _Compile:

 Compiling models
 ~~~~~~~~~~~~~~~~

-Once a high-level mjCModel is created---by loading an MJCF file or a URDF file, or programmatically when such
+Once a high-level :ref:`mjSpec` is created---by loading an MJCF file or a URDF file, or
-functionality becomes available---it is compiled into mjModel.
-Even though loading and compilation are presently
+:doc:`programmatically<programming/modeledit>`---it is compiled into :ref:`mjModel`.
-combined in one step, compilation is independent of loading, meaning that the compiler works in the same way
+Compilation is independent of loading, meaning that the compiler works in the same way regardless of how :ref:`mjSpec`
-regardless of how mjCModel was created.
+was created.
 Both the parser and the compiler perform extensive error checking, and abort
 when the first error is encountered.
 The resulting error messages contain the row and column number in the XML file,
 and are self-explanatory so we do not document them here.
 The parser uses a custom schema to make sure that the file
 structure, elements and attributes are valid.
 The compiler then applies many additional semantic checks.
 Finally, one